 With all these titles, publishing clearly has environmental impacts.
 In recognition of this, publishers are stepping up efforts to go green.
 The industry is moving towards increasing use of FSC-certified paper but it is clear that there is significant progress still to be made in terms of the waste implicit in unsold books and emissions caused by global shipping.
 There is some guidance for book publishers on the FSC website.
 BIC – the book industry’s supply chain organisation – runs webinars specifically created to explore key areas of the book supply chain that can and do impact upon our planet’s environmental health.
 See the Green BIC Brunch series.

 Sources of information about UK publishing and publishers

-For a recent profile of the UK publishing sector, see the Frontier Economics report for the PA: The contribution of the publishing industry to the
+For a recent profile of the UK publishing sector, see the Frontier Economics report for the PA: The contribution of the publishing industry to the UK economy (2017).

 The Publishers Association compiles an annual summary on the UK book industry and a summary is available on its website.
 It provides supply and demand data on the industry as well as number of titles, publishers and booksellers.

 The trade magazine is The Bookseller.

 As well as Publishing Scotland, there are several other publishing bodies in the UK:

 Sources of information about international publishing

 The International Publishers Association (IPA) is an international industry federation representing all aspects of book and journal publishing.
 Established in 1896, IPA’s mission is to promote and protect publishing and to raise awareness for publishing as a force for economic, cultural and political development.

 Research into the industry in Scotland